 Advocacy vs Education

 Several of the Ballot Measures in the November 2020 General Election address community issues that the League has studied.
 Sometimes, we have spent years advocating for the changes proposed by these measures.
-Thus, the League of Women Voters Board of Directors has voted to speak out in favor of some the measures in the coming election.
+Thus, the Boards of Directors of the Leagues of Women Voters of Portland and of the LWV of Oregon have voted to speak out in favor of some the measures in the coming election.
 See the list below to read about why we support the measures.

 NOTE: We keep our advocacy activities separate from our educational activities.
 Our Education Fund always provides balanced election information to voters.
 Our voters guides present the pros and cons on the measures and nonpartisan information on candidates for every election.
 You can find links to that information here.

 The LWVPDX Board strongly supports two of the measures which have been a focus for League advocacy for a number of years.
 We have paid to submit statements in the Multnomah County Voters’ Pamphlet urging a vote for these measures.
 They are:

 Amends Charter: Authorizes new, independent community police oversight board.”
 SUPPORT Here is a link to our Voters’ Pamphlet Statement about Measure 26-217.
 The Portland League has spoken out for years on the need for citizen involvement in police oversight.
 Our Voters’ Pamphlet Statement says in part that this measure “is an important first step towards a truly independent and empowered oversight system.
 The proposal includes the essential features of the independent civilian agency the community has been seeking for years…Once all the pieces are in place, we will have a vastly improved system independent from other city bureaus and elected officials.
 The new system will remedy the historical challenges to holding police accountable…”